uxitten/jss-compose/README.md

 ### Compose with global classes.

-It is usefull if you want to combine JSS with CSS framework like [Material Design Lite](https://getmdl.io/) or [Bootstrap](http://getbootstrap.com/) and others.
+To combine JSS with CSS framework like [Material Design Lite](https://getmdl.io/) or [Bootstrap](http://getbootstrap.com/) and others.

 ```javascript
 const sheet = jss.createStyleSheet({